Rugrats Adventure Game

 Rugrats Adventure Game is an educational adventure point and click video game based on the Rugrats television series released for Microsoft Windows and Macintosh on September 30, 1998.
 It was developed and published by Broderbund (then a subsidiary of The Learning Company).
-The game follows Tommy Pickles and friends Chuckie, Phil, and Lil as they try to rescue Tommy's beloved toy Reptar from being thrown out as garbage.
+The game follows Tommy Pickles and friends Chuckie Finster, Phil DeVille, and Lil DeVille as they try to rescue Tommy's beloved toy Reptar from being thrown out as garbage.
 The game incorporates point and click gameplay, with characters and objects appearing in different locations even after the player has visited them once.
-Angelica, the series' main antagonist, appears in the game to help further the story and ultimately become the game's main villain.
+Angelica Pickles, the series' main antagonist, appears in the game to help further the story and ultimately become the game's main villain.

 Rugrats Adventure Game is the first in a series of video games based on the Rugrats series, preceding Rugrats Activity Challenge and Rugrats Mystery Adventures on PC.

 Plot

 After being forbidden from watching a Reptar movie by Didi, Tommy and his friends decide to act it out, but they are stopped by Angelica, who throws Reptar into a trash can out of spite.
 Using Tommy's screwdriver to escape the playpen, the Rugrats attempt to save Reptar by stowing away inside another trash can to be taken outside, but they are spooked by a garbage truck (called "Hubert" by the babies) and sent back to their playpen by Didi.

 Refusing to give up, the Rugrats unlock the playpen again, when Angelica comes to "warn" them about aliens that are coming to kidnap them.
 With the help of Stu's G.R.O.S.
 (Garbage Relocating Outside System) invention, the babies manage to sneak outside and retrieve Reptar, only for Angelica to steal it again.
 The Rugrats fight with Angelica over the doll and successfully take it back.
 Afterwards, Angelica "transforms" into an alien named "Angeleeka", who plans to destroy Earth.
 The babies battle Angeleeka in an outer space fantasy and defeat her by splatting her with a coconut pie.
 The Rugrats then break the fourth wall, thanking the player for their help as the game ends.